-The Lower Mainland has a number of winter farmers markets including markets in Vancouver, Port Moody, New Westminster and Richmond’s Steveston Village.
+The Lower Mainland has a number of winter farmers markets including markets in Burnaby, Vancouver and Port Moody.
+There is also the Vancouver Christmas Market.

-There are also winter markets in Burnaby and, if you include flea markets that have fruits and veggies vendors too, there is also the one in Cloverdale.
+If you include flea markets that have fruits and veggies vendors too, there is also the one in Cloverdale.
 All of them run during the winter months and feature local produce and handmade goods.